kostich/kraftver/README.md

 ## Requirements

-You will need [Flask](http://flask.pocoo.org/).
-You should be able to get it with `sudo pip3 install flask` on any modern Linux system.
+You will need [Flask](http://flask.pocoo.org/) and [Werkzeug](http://werkzeug.pocoo.org/).
+You should be able to get those via command `sudo pip3 install flask werkzeug` on any modern Linux system.

 You will also need the mpq-extract program from the mpq-tools project.
-These tools currently live in the repository https://github.com/mbroemme/mpq-tools.
+This tool is currently available in the repository https://github.com/mbroemme/mpq-tools.

 ## Installation/Usage